 By now you should have your finalised Guest List, Wedding Date and Venue.
-And that is all you really need to send your Save the Dates, whether you are having a local- or a destination wedding.
+This is all you really need to send out your Save the Dates, whether you are having a local- or destination wedding.
 And now that just about everyone (including grandparents) have smartphones, you can post these instantly and easily on your Wedding Website.
-Save the Dates are an opportunity to be a bit creative and fun but make sure those details are unambiguous and clear – especially with a Destination Wedding!
+Save the Dates are an opportunity to be a bit creative and fun, but make sure those details are clear – especially with a Destination Wedding!

 Create your Wedding Website